18F/handbook/pages/office-of-operations/talent.md

 **These referrals should come directly to Talent rather than to the team/managers/supervisors**.
-We work to keep all mentions of who knows who and who recommends who away from the team/managers/supervisors who are involved in hiring so they can stay impartial and ensure we are folling the [Merit Systems Principles](https://www.mspb.gov/msp/meritsystemsprinciples.htm).
+We work to keep all mentions of who knows who and who recommends who away from the team/managers/supervisors who are involved in hiring so they can stay impartial and ensure we are following the [Merit Systems Principles](https://www.mspb.gov/msp/meritsystemsprinciples.htm).
 This helps ensure that candidates make it through the process on their own merits.